ThomasSaillez/proofOfContinuity/readMe.txt

 This is a repository used to prove that the extended Donagi construction is compatible with edge contractions.
-This code is to check that in all the cases of the proof of the corresponding pre-preprint (not yet available).
+This code is to check that in all the cases of the proof of the corresponding pre-preprint (not yet available, joint work with Felix Röhrle).

 proofOfContinuity.mlx is the main sequence that contains the case checking.